428desmo/MyWebHookFinal/README.md

 ruby setupWebHook.rb
 ```

 ## Try the webhook

-1. Sign in to GitHub
+1. Sign in to GitHub, and go to the target Organization.

 2. Create a *public* repository under the Organization.
-You should create a README.md file at the repository creation time, otherwise the default branch is not instanciated at this time so the branch protection rules cannot be applied by the webhook.
+You have to create a README.md file at the repository creation time, otherwise the default branch is not instanciated simultaneously so the branch protection rules cannot be applied by the webhook.

 3. Examine the branch protection rules of the newly created repository's default branch.
 Go "Settings" > "Branches".

 4. Check the "Issues" of the repository.

+## Limitation

+1. The branch protection can be applied on *public* repository only.

+2. The new repository should instanciate its default branch, by adding the initial README.md at repository creation time.
+Otherwise, the Orgnization webhook triggered by "created" action cannot add the branch protection because the default branch is not created at that point.

 ## Appendix